Eniigma/EnronFraudDetection/README.md

-Person of Interest Identifier for the Enron fraud email dataset
+Person of Interest Identifier for the Enron scandal
+Dataset: Enron email dataset